nemonik/hands-on-DevOps/readme.md

 ### 6.12.1.
 Utilize a Configuration Management System

-For the software's source code, where the mainline (i.e., master branch) is the most the most recent working version, past releases held in branches, and new features not yet merged into the mainline branch being worked on their own branches.
+For the software's source code, where the mainline (i.e., master branch) is the most recent working version, past releases held in branches, and new features not yet merged into the mainline branch worked in their own branches.

 ### 6.12.2.
 Automate the build